-On December 29, Clerides decided not to deploy the missiles on Cyprus, but to negotiate with Russia to deploy them on the Greek island of Crete, under Greek control.
-(Greeks and Cypriots staff the missiles on Crete.)
+On December 29, Clerides decided not to deploy the missiles on Cyprus.
 The EU, United States, Britain, and the U.N. had provided a face-saving context for his decision.
-A December 14 letter from the Secretary General to the President of the Security Council reported that his Special Representative was continuing shuttle talks, focusing on reduction of tensions, core issues, and humanitarian/ goodwill issues.
-He perceived a "flexible approach by both sides."
-On December 22, the Security Council approved S/Res/1217, to renew the UNFICYP mandate, and S/Res/1218, requesting the Secretary General to work with the two sides on measures to build trust and cooperation.
-On December 22, President Clinton vowed "to take all necessary steps to support the Security Council resolutions" and Prime Minister Blair said that "Britain is committed to working for full implementation" of 1218.
+A December 14 letter from the Secretary General to the President of the Security Council reported that his Special Representative was continuing shuttle talks and that he perceived a "flexible approach by both sides."
+On December 22, the Security Council approved S/Res/1217, to renew the UNFICYP mandate, and S/Res/1218, requesting the Secretary General to work on measures to build trust and cooperation.

 On June 20, 1999, the G-8 summit of leaders of major industrialized countries and Russia urged the Secretary General to invite the Cypriot leaders to negotiations, without preconditions.
-In his June 22 report to the Security Council, the Secretary General declared his readiness to do so.
-On June 29, the Security Council passed S/Res/1250, expressing appreciation to the G-8 and calling upon the two leaders to support a comprehensive negotiation with no preconditions, all issues on the table, and to negotiate in good faith until a settlement is reached, with full consideration of all U.N. resolutions and treaties.
+On June 22, the Secretary General declared his readiness to do so.
+On June 29, the Security Council passed S/Res/1250, calling upon the two leaders to support a comprehensive negotiation with no preconditions, all issues on the table, and to negotiate in good faith until a settlement is reached, with full consideration of all U.N. resolutions and treaties.
 S/Res/1251 said that the goal is a Cyprus with a single sovereignty that comprises two politically equal communities in a bicommunal, bizonal federation.